-For the best time to sell Pokemon cards on Whatnot, the first window to evaluate is 8 PM-10 PM ET.
+For sellers trying to sell Pokemon cards on Whatnot, the timing data points first to Sunday 8 PM-10 PM ET.

-That does not mean every Pokemon seller should move every show to 8 PM.
-It means the current Auction Compass Pokemon-card research packet points to 8 PM-10 PM ET as the strongest observed 2-hour Eastern Time window by median viewers per seller.
+That does not mean every Pokemon seller should move every show to Sunday night.
+It means the current Auction Compass Pokemon-card timing analysis points to Sunday 8 PM-10 PM ET as the strongest observed stable 2-hour Eastern Time window by median viewers.

 Treat it as a test lane: a smart place to start, compare, and watch closely.